malmostad/eservices-platform/inherit-portal/README.txt

 Automatic Export
 ==========

-To have your repository changes automatically exported to filesystem during local development, add to the startup cmd:
+Changes to your repository are automatically exported to filesystem during local development, to disable this feature, log into the console and press "disable auto export".

-  $ mvn -P cargo.run -Dhippoecm.export.dir=content/src/main/resources

-The automatic export can then be switch off/on through the /cms/console.
-By default it is switched on.

 Monitoring with JMX Console
 ===========================